virhs/Namaste-React/Chapter 03 - Laying the Foundation/Theory/Session 3 Theory.md

 root.render(myElement);
 ```

+## Q: What is Babel?
+A: Babel is a JavaScript compiler that converts your JSX into JS code which the JSEngine can understand and compile.
+Parcel manages it, and even before sending the code to the browser, it transpiles and converts JSX into JS code.

 ## Q: Superpowers of `JSX`.
 A: Using JSX, you can write markup inside Javascript, providing you with a superpower to write logic and markup of a component inside a single .jsx file.
 JSX is easy to maintain and debug.